Needle Hole Under Microscope

 A microscope is a device used to magnification objects.
 It is made of two lenses, the eyepiece and the objective lens.
 The eyepiece is the lens that is closest to your eye and the objective lens is the lens that is furthest away from your eye.
 The objective lens is the one that actually magnifies the object.

-See also 30 Gauge Needle Diameter
+See also Types Of Needle Injections

 The eyepiece is what actually magnifies the object so that you can see it.
 The eyepiece is a convex lens and the objective lens is a concave lens.
 The eyepiece and the objective lens are both mounted in a metal frame.
 The metal frame is what holds the eyepiece and the objective lens in place.